smart-window/audio/README.md

 # Real time audio analytics

 Using the Jupita Node.js application in combination with Twilio Media Streams & Google Speech-to-Text, you can enable real time audio analytics.
-This doc will guide you through setting up the required accounts, implementing the provided Jupita Node.js application, as well as testing, maintenance and troubleshooting.
+This doc will guide you through setting up the required accounts, implementing the provided Jupita Node.js audio application, as well as testing, maintenance and troubleshooting.
 Note, any speech-to-text API will work, however Google Speech-to-Text has been used for this particular guide.

 To get started you will need;